onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 In the release notes we mention new features and bug fixes.
 If anything is unclear, feel free to contact [OneWelcome Support](https://support.onewelcome.com).

+## Release date: 2023-02-08

+### Bugs
+* Fixed an issue where requests towards a configured SAML IDP (e.g. `CIM`) failed when a single user-agent initiated multiple authentication requests for the same client.

 ## Release date: 2023-02-06

 ### Features